 Updated 12.13.2019: The Caribbean is world renowned for its beautiful crystal clear waters and laid-back atmosphere.
 However, in such a wonderful selection of islands and destinations to visit, how do you choose where to go?

-Well, if you’re looking for some beautiful beaches where you can do more than just lie down all day (although that doesn’t sound so bad), today’s guest contributor, Brette Sember, is showing us how to enjoy active travel in Grand Cayman.
+Well, if you’re looking for some beautiful beaches where you can do more than just lie down all day (although that doesn’t sound so bad), guest contributor, Brette Sember, shows us how to enjoy active travel in Grand Cayman.
 Looks divine!

 Active Travel in Grand Cayman